-Olivier Theyskens making a comeback.
-The Belgian designer, who launched his own label in the late 1990’s before he landed at Nina Ricci and Rochas and put the label on hiatus, has been the topic of much industry speculation, particularly given the many high profile creative director position openings in recent years.
+Olivier Theyskens is making a comeback.
+The Belgian designer, who launched his own label in the late 1990’s before he landed at Nina Ricci and Rochas and put the label on hiatus, has been the topic of much industry speculation over the past several years, particularly given the many high profile creative director position openings in recent years.
 After being tapped to serve as artistic director of Theory in 2010, he ultimately left the house in June 2014 “to pursue other design projects.”
-Ever since, he has been quietly working on relaunching his eponymous brand, bringing on LVMH veteran Maximiliano Nicolelli as chief executive.
+Ever since, he has been quietly working on relaunching his eponymous brand - which made its debut in September 2016 - bringing on LVMH veteran Maximiliano Nicolelli as chief executive.

 “I’ve evolved and changed, but my core, my identity, somehow has not changed.
 I’m still the same material,” Theyskens said recently.
 “It’s good for me to think back to what I personally want to do.
 When I was working for other brands, I was pushing a lot of stuff to the side that I would have done for [my own line].”